 A pipe inspection camera, also called a sewer inspection camera or plumbers camera, is a type of borescope typically used in the plumbing industry to inspect sewer systems and pipelines.
 These devices feature a high-resolution camera mounted to an insertion tube or a flexible rod, allowing the operator to insert the inspection system into hard-to-reach spaces.

-The mobility and image-capture abilities of a pipe inspection camera enable a thorough inspection, even when examining isolated areas.
+The mobility and image-capture abilities of a pipe inspection camera enable a thorough inspection, even when examining isolated and hard to see areas.
 This could include pipes behind walls, pipes encased in concrete or plumbing systems beneath home foundations.
 Plumbing jobs may also call for sewer inspections, meaning you may need to examine underground sewer lines.
 Employing a pipe inspection camera means you can pinpoint the problem area without excavating plumbing and sewer systems, avoiding costly and labor-intensive inspections.

 Though pipe inspection cameras are favored by the plumbing industry for their ability to detect cracks, find blockages and spot leaks, they can also be used by other maintenance professionals.
 Aviation technicians can use these cameras to conduct aircraft inspections, which include an examination of the engine, airframe, gear boxes, turbines and more.
 Those in manufacturing, such as oil and gas, may use pipe inspection cameras to inspection natural gas lines and fuel tanks.
 But for the purposes of this article, we will focus on uses in the plumbing industry.